oyama/pico-vfs/API.md

 # File system management API

 Many functions of pico-vfs are provided as POSIX and C standard file APIs, but the file system management procedures are provided by an API with the prefix `fs_*`.
+See [STANDARD.md](STANDARD.md) for information on the POSIX and C standard file API.

 ## `bool fs_init(void)`